swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

 ## Proposed solution

-After consideration this proposal puts forward a single simple syntax for inclusion: `"""long strings"""`.
+After consideration, this proposal puts forward a single simple syntax for inclusion: `"""long strings"""`.
 This has the advantage that it is well supported by the syntax highlighters on github and existing editors and is a relatively minor change to the Swift Lexer.
-Interpolation would work as before.

 ### Long strings

-Long strings are strings delimited by `"""triple quotes"""` that can contain newlines and individual `"` characters without the need to escape them.
+Taking a precedent from Python language, long strings are strings delimited by `"""triple quotes"""` that can contain newlines and single or double `"` characters without the need to escape them.
+All other escapes would be processed as before including interpolation, \n and \" (if useful to include """ within the string.)
+Trailing whitespace would not be removed.

     assert( xml == """
         <?xml version="1.0"?>